mattetti/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

 ### Configuring Merb

-Right, so let's try and get the server running, before we do that you'll need to edit the init.rb file, un-comment the following lines (this is only necessary if you need to connect to a database, which we do in our case):
+Before we get the server running, you'll need to edit the init.rb file and un-comment the following lines (this is only necessary if you need to connect to a database, which we do in our case):

 config/init.rb